rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

     - Use the built-in Rancher auth or
     - Use another third-party auth system and set that up in Rancher.
 Please see the [authentication docs](authentication-config.md) to learn how to configure other open authentication providers.

-## Utilizing Azure AD Roles Claims
+## Azure AD Roles Claims

-As of Rancher v2.13.0, you can utilize the Roles claim provided by the Azure AD OIDC provider, allowing for complete delegation of Role-Based Access Control (RBAC) to Azure AD.
-Previously, the Azure AD OIDC in Rancher only processed the Groups claims (FullGroupPath or Groups) to determine a user's group membership.
+Rancher supports the Roles claim provided by the Azure AD OIDC provider token, allowing for complete delegation of Role-Based Access Control (RBAC) to Azure AD.
+Previously, Rancher only processed the `Groups` claim to determine a user's `group` membership.
 This enhancement extends the logic to also include the Roles claim within the user's OIDC token.

 By including the Roles claim, administrators can: